UPPMAX/LLM-workshop/docs/day3/hyperparameter_tuning.md

 - Multi-objectives and/or constraints

 ### Cross-entropy loss
-- Used to train a Language Models to follow a distribution
+- Used to train Language Models to follow a distribution
 - Minimize expected description length (minimum when $p = q$)
 - Can be estimated based on samples from $p$ (i.e. data)